jupyterhub/chartpress/README.md

         buildArgs:
           MY_STATIC_BUILD_ARG: "hello world"
           MY_DYNAMIC_BUILD_ARG: "{TAG}-{LAST_COMMIT}"
-        # Context to send to docker build for use by the Dockerfile
+        # contextPath is the path to the directory that is to be considered the
-        # (if different from the current directory)
+        # current working directory during the build process of the Dockerfile.
+        # This is by default the folder of the Dockerfile.
+This path should be
+        # set relative to chartpress.yaml.
         contextPath: ..
-        # Dockerfile path, if different from the default
-        # (may be needed if contextPath is set)
+        # Path to the Dockerfile, relative to chartpress.yaml.
+Defaults to
+        # "images/<image name>/Dockerfile".
         dockerfilePath: images/binderhub/Dockerfile
-        # path(s) in values.yaml to be updated with image name and tag
+        # Path(s) in <chart name>/values.yaml to be updated with image name and
+        # tag.
         valuesPath:
           - singleuser.image
           - singleuser.profileList.0.kubespawner_override.image
+        # Additional paths, relative to chartpress.yaml's directory, that should
-        # additional paths (if any) relevant to the image
+        # be used to indicate that a new tag of the image is required, aside
-        # outside the image directory itself
+        # from the contextPath and dockerfilePath for building the image itself.
         paths:
-          - ../setup.py
-          - ../binderhub
+          - assets
 ```

 ## Caveats